-Run time resolution is only possible for member functions.
+The virtual function mechanism is only possible for member functions.

 This means that binary operators and functions that are not members (like <<) are problematic.

 In the case of <<, the best solution is to define a virtual method print, and to make operator << call the print method in the base class.